Can You Buy an Investment Property with a 10% or 20% Deposit?

-Want to purchase an investment property in New Zealand with just a 10% or 20% deposit?
-Understanding the minimum deposit required for an investment property in New Zealand is one of the first steps for property investors.
+Want to buy an investment property in New Zealand with a 10% or 20% deposit?
+The minimum deposit for an investment property in NZ depends on the property type, lender, LVR rules, your income, existing debt, equity position, and the strength of your overall application.

 Banks generally require larger deposits when lending to property investors because the risk profile is different from owner-occupied homes.
 Rental properties can be affected by market cycles, tenant vacancies or changes in interest rates, which means lenders apply stricter criteria.